SeanBasu/test/README.md

 - --allocation -- the allocation id from the newallocation command
 - --localpath -- absolute path to the file on your local system
-- --remote path -- remote path where you want to store.
-It should start with "/"
+- --remote path -- remote path where you want to store, it should start with "/"
-- --thumbnailpath -- Local thumbnail path of file to upload
+- --thumbnailpath -- local thumbnail path of file to upload
 - --encrypt -- [OPTIONAL] pass this option to encrypt and upload the file
 - --commit -- [OPTIONAL] pass this option to commit the metadata transaction
 - --attr-who-pays-for-reads [OPTIONAL] set payer for downloads; default is 3rd_party,